ycplaybook/ycplaybook.github.io/project/README.md

-Yogi Cup Playbook: This project shows an overview of how to make morethan
+Yogi Cup Playbook: This project shows an overview of how to plan Yogi Cup